Air Transat Flight 961: Cause

 Although most of the cockpit voice recorder and flight data recorder were erased due to the long span of time in which the accident occurred, there were several findings as to the cause of the accident.
 The aircraft probably had a stress fracture in the tail that went unnoticed for several flights prior to the accident flight and the A310 does not have a mechanism in the tail that suspends the growth of the fracture(s).

 The Transportation Safety Board found that inspection program of composite rudders was inadequate.
 In particular, the durability of the rudder was questioned.
 Air Transat Flight 961 provided new insights into rudder problems on Airbus A300-600, Airbus A300-600R, and Airbus A310 aircraft.

-Aftermath

-The aircraft was repaired and operated until its ultimate retirement.
-The accident aircraft, fin number 303, is currently retired by Air Transat.
-The dated aircraft was replaced by the airline with the more modern and efficient Airbus A321neo.
-All Airbus A310 aircraft were retired from Air Transat as of March 31, 2020.